Asikey

 Asikiya Albright George, known simply as Asikey or Asikey George, is a Nigerian singer and songwriter.
 Her music is a mixture of alternative rock, pop and soul.
 In 2017, she won Best Female Artist in Inspirational Music at the All Africa Music Awards.
-Asikey was listed by the Daily Trust newspaper as one of the ten best Nigerian artists of 2017.
+The Daily Trust newspaper named Asikey one of the top ten Nigerian musicians of 2017.

 Early life and education

-Born in a family from Rivers State, Asikey spent her early years in Ogun State.
-She is an alumnus of the University of Nigeria, where she studied history and international studies.
-She describes herself as non-religious despite having a Christian background and incorporating religious themes into her music.
+Asikey was born into a family from Rivers State, but spent her early years in Ogun State.
+She studied history and international studies at the University of Nigeria.
+Although Asikey had a Christian upbringing and incorporates religious themes into her music, she identifies as non-religious.

 Music career

-Due to her style of music, Asikey has been likened to Aṣa by the media, with TooXclusive labeling her as "Africa's next Asa".
-In a 2017 interview with Afrovibe, she admitted to the significance of Asa in her music, specifically mentioning the impact that Bed of Stone had on her.
+Media outlets have compared Asikey to Aṣa because of her musical style, with TooXclusive calling her "Africa's next Asa".
+In a 2017 interview with Afrovibe, she acknowledged Aṣa's influence on her music, highlighting the impact that Bed of Stone had on her.

-In 2016, Asikey released her debut extended play Human under Pendulum Records.
+Asikey released her debut extended play (EP), Human, under Pendulum Records in 2016.
 It was promoted and marketed by Lanre Lawal's Bail Music Company.
 Comprising seven tracks, Human grapples with existential topics like freedom and existence.
-The EP's track list received critical response from critics and consumers, with many noting its unique style.
-Reviewing for 360nobs, Wilfried Okichie said Human "does not grab you by the balls demanding for attention, neither is it designed to do so.
-It takes a subtler path using understated production and effective song writing that can be a detriment in these parts."
+It received positive reviews from critics and consumers, with many praising its distinctive flair.
+Reviewing for 360nobs, Wilfried Okichie said the record "takes a subtler path using understated production and effective song writing that can be a detriment in these parts."

-On 1 May 2020, Asikey released her 7-track second extended play titled Yellow.
+Asikey's 7-track second extended play, Yellow, was released on 1 May 2020.
 It was produced entirely by Mikky Me Joses and features a collaboration with singer Brymo.
 The EP explores topics such as mental health, self-love and upliftment.
-In a review for Pulse Nigeria, Motolani Alake awarded the EP a seven out of ten rating, praising its production and commending Asikey for making her words believable and being "cursed with projecting her honesty".
+In a review for Pulse Nigeria, Motolani Alake awarded Yellow a rating of seven out of ten, praising its production and commending Asikey for making her words believable and "projecting her honesty".